openstack/ironic-specs/specs/kilo/new-ironic-state-machine.rst

 Other deployer impact
 ---------------------

-Nodes will not automatically transition from ENROLL to MANAGED.
+Nodes will not automatically transition from ENROLL to MANAGEABLE.
 Deployers must assign drivers and add credentials to the node and then call the validate API before Ironic can manage the node.

-Nodes will not automatically transition from MANAGED to AVAILABLE, deployers will need to do that via the API before nodes can be scheduled.
+Nodes will not automatically transition from MANAGEABLE to AVAILABLE, deployers will need to do that via the API before nodes can be scheduled.

 Developer impact